awsdocs/amazon-sagemaker-developer-guide/doc_source/deepar.md

 No, unobserved, missing values, and nan values are not currently supported\.

-**Q: Do all time\-series require the same length or the same starting point?**
+**Q: Do all time series require the same length or the same starting point?**

-No, the time\-series can have arbitrary starting points and arbitrary length\. \(Note, however, that time series shorter than `prediction_length` are ignored during training\)\.
+No, the time series can have arbitrary starting points and arbitrary length\. \(Note, however, that time series shorter than `prediction_length` are ignored during training\)\.

 **Q: Is there a one\-to\-one relation between the training set and the test set?**

-No, time\-series in the training set are used to train the model\.
+No, time series in the training set are used to train the model\.
 After that, the trained model can be used to generate forecasts for the future of the time series used in the training set, or for other time series that were not previously included\.

 **Q: Do I need to train one model per time series?**